-- (4) If an occupier makes available, in addition to the SDS, information in relation to the safe storage and handling of the dangerous goods to which the SDS relates, the occupier must ensure that the additional information is- - (a) consistent with the information contained in the SDS; and - (b) clearly identified as being provided by the occupier.
+- (3) If an occupier of premises does not possess a current SDS for dangerous goods on the premises, it is sufficient compliance with subregulation (1), in respect of dangerous goods referred to in subregulation (2)(a) or (b), if the occupier ensures that information in relation to the safe storage and handling of dangerous goods, being information that is required in an SDS for dangerous goods, is set out in a document that is readily accessible to persons engaged by the occupier to work at the premises. - (4) If an occupier of premises makes available, in addition to the SDS, information in relation to the safe storage and handling of the dangerous goods to which the SDS relates, the occupier must ensure that the additional information is- - (a) consistent with the information contained in the SDS; and - (b) clearly identified as being provided by the occupier.

-Contravention of this subregulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this subregulation may constitute an offence-see sections 45 and 45A of the Act.

-Division 7-Marking
+Division 5-Marking

-57 Packages received
+55 Packages received

-- (1) If an occupier of premises receives a package of dangerous goods that is marked or labelled in accordance with regulation 15, the occupier must ensure, during the period the dangerous goods remain in the package, that- - (a) the package remains so marked; and - (b) the marking remains legible and is not removed, defaced or altered.
+- (1) If an occupier of premises receives a package of dangerous goods and the packaging is marked or labelled in accordance with regulation 15, the occupier must ensure that, during the period in which the dangerous goods remain in the packaging- - (a) the packaging remains so marked; and

+(b) the marking remains legible and is not removed, defaced or altered.